I am breaking my silence.*

 I love you.
 You deserve to be here.
 I am standing with you and for you.
 Rise up and stand for yourself.

 Standing for you teaches the world that it is not okay to trash anyone-no matter what role they occupy, including the one of a stepparent.

 You became a stepparent because you loved so deeply, and I see it.
 I see it in you.
 I appreciate all that you have done.
 Thank you for being the beautiful human you are.

 You do not deserve the hell you are going through, either.
 I want to reaffirm this in a sea of voices that might insinuate otherwise, including perhaps your own.
 You get to choose your life.
 Please do not feel guilty if you decide to disengage from any dynamic that is bound by toxicity.
 Choose joy.
 Create space for happiness to overflow in your life.

-When I told my husband that I was going to write a post about part of my experience to let other stepparents dealing with these things know that they are not alone, one of the things he said was, “It is real life.”
+When I talked to my husband about writing a post about part of my experience in order to let other stepparents dealing with these things know that they are not alone, one of the things he said was, “It is real life.”